-The Graduate Certificate in Strategic Leadership is an accredited graduate certificate offered by LFGSM designed to help individuals position themselves for career growth.
+The Graduate Certificate in Strategic Leadership is an accredited graduate certificate designed to help individuals position themselves for career growth.
 Certificate students join degree students for the classes they take, with the same faculty and expectations that make up the MBA program.

 The three classes in our graduate certificate offer insights into the skill and art of leadership.
 Students dive deep into their own leadership style using the Hogan Leadership Assessment to identify their strengths and weaknesses, then take a fresh look at business strategy and how to navigate complex, shifting landscapes.
 The certificate culminates with students establishing a firm foundation from which they can guide their teams and organizations through change while successfully navigating the contemporary business ecosystem.

 Courses in the Graduate Certificate in Strategic Leadership are rigorous and graded.
-In order to earn this certificate, the student must attain and maintain a 2.00 grade point average (C) or better.

-Certificate students must submit an application for admission.
+To earn this certificate, students must maintain a 2.00 grade point average (C) or better.
+Certificate students must apply for admission.
 No course substitutions are permitted for the certificate program courses.
-Certificate students must adhere to academic policies and admission requirements in place at the time of their enrollment listed in this catalog.
+Certificate students must adhere to the academic policies and admission requirements specific to the catalog in effect at the time of their enrollment.

-Please note: If a Graduate Certificate in Strategic Leadership student wishes to matriculate into the MBA at Lake Forest Graduate School of Management, he or she should contact Admissions (admisslf@lfgsm.edu) for more information.
+Please note: If a Graduate Certificate in Strategic Leadership student wishes to matriculate into the MBA at Lake Forest Graduate School of Management, they should contact Admissions (admisslf@lfgsm.edu) for more information.

-Graduate Certificate in Leadership Foundations
+Graduate Certificate in Strategic Leadership

-Course Number Course Name Credit Hours
+Course Number Credit Hours

 LDR 5120 Effective Leadership 3

 STR 5130 Strategic Thinking 3

 LDR 5220 Leading Organizational Change 3

 TOTAL PROGRAM HOURS 9